10 Step Guide to the California Divorce Process From Petition to Judgment

 It is common for there to be an extension request on the preliminary declaration of disclosure.
 It is less common for the final one.

 The California divorce process sets forth these timelines to ensure spouses are not left to guess what all the assets and debts and income and expenses are before they enter into settlement agreements or proceed to Court.

 How do my spouse and I exchange the declaration of disclosure?

-Why does the California divorce process require that we exchange disclosures of all assets, debts, income and expenses?
+Why does the California divorce process require that we exchange disclosures?

 What happens if I refuse to provide my spouse with the mandatory declaration of disclosure?

 The California divorce process allows your spouse to demand the disclosure, get a court order for one, and even get significant monetary sanctions (including attorney's fees) against you.

 In certain circumstances, the Court may issue evidentiary, issue, or even terminating sanctions against the spouse who refused to exchange the mandatory disclosure.

 These are not all of the consequences but some of the more serious ones.

 California's divorce process can be unforgiving and even punitive in this regard.